Conus swainsoni

 Conus swainsoni is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 30 mm and 78 mm.

+Discovery

+The species Conus swainsoni was first described in 1986 by the malacologists Jean-Claude Estival and Rudo von Cosel in VENUS (The Japanese Journal of Malacology).

 Distribution

 This marine species occurs off New Caledonia.